Copious Amounts Of Rain Not Enough To End California's Drought

 “In fact, I think we will have to start making these changes, but we are just starting to figure this out,” said Spivy-Weber.
 “I think this will call on every agency to be more diligent about maintenance than in the past.”

-A rough draft is suppose to be made will be made available for public review January 10.
+A rough draft is supposed to be available for public review by January 10.
 The final draft will be ready a few weeks later.

 As for households, the board seems pleased with most Californians.
-Spivy-Weber says Sacramento area folks have done a lot to conserve water.
+Spivy-Weber says Sacramento-area residents have done a lot to conserve water.

 “They are using a lot less water right now.
 It really is quite impressive,” she said.